Ed Dundon: Professional career

 Dundon joined the American Association's Columbus Buckeyes in 1883 and became the first deaf man in major league history.
 He had a win–loss record of 3–16, a 4.48 earned run average, and 31 strikeouts.
 The following season, he went 6–4 with a 3.78 ERA and 37 strikeouts.

 Dundon then played for various minor league teams.
 In 1885, playing for Atlanta of the Southern League, he went 21–11 with a 1.30 ERA and 210 strikeouts.
 In 1887, he won 20 games again with Syracuse of the International League.
 Dundon was fined and suspended several times during this period for drinking.
 He retired from baseball in 1890.

 Personal life

 In 1888, Dundon married Mary Lizzie Woolley, a classmate of his from the Ohio Institute.
 They had a son, Edwin Pius, in 1889.

-Dundon died from consumption in 1893.
+Dundon died from consumption (tuberculosis) in 1893.
 He was buried at Mount Calvary Cemetery in Columbus.